 In the end of the last week the leaders of RO SKC were hastily called to the Religious Affairs Department.
 At the meeting that took place the Department’s chairman and an officer from the President’s Administration emphatically recommended the Society to apply for the allotment of land for a place of worship as soon as possible.

-- the Religious Affairs Department has offered a solution to the Society which is to apply for the allotment of land for a place of worship.
+Two days after the meeting, the government-sponsored mass media reported that - the conflict around SKC is the result of infractions on the part of the members of SKC, - the conflict is nothing but a land dispute, there is no religious persecution in Kazakhstan, - the Religious Affairs Department has offered a solution to the Society which is to apply for the allotment of land for a place of worship.

 The governmental officials avoid discussing the issues of compensation to the injured whose houses were destroyed and of withdrawal of claims against RO SKC and its members.
 The Department’s chairman E. Tugzhanov said at the last meeting with the leaders of RO SKC that the claims would continue to be considered in the court and the government was not going to interfere in the court cases.